Vijay Anand (filmmaker): Background and personal life

-Vijay Anand was born in Gurdaspur, Punjab, India, the son of Pishori Lal Anand, a successful and affluent advocate.
+Vijay Anand was born in the British Raj on 22 January in Gurdaspur, Punjab, the son of Pishori Lal Anand, a successful and affluent advocate.
 He was the youngest of nine siblings.
-The producer and director Chetan Anand and the celebrated actor Dev Anand were his brothers, and among his sister was Sheel Kanta Kapur, mother of film director Shekhar Kapur.
+The producer and director Chetan Anand and the celebrated actor Dev Anand were his brothers, and among his sisters was Sheel Kanta Kapur, mother of film director Shekhar Kapur.

 Vijay married his much younger niece, Sushma Kohli, the daughter of his older sister.
 This uncle-niece pairing is forbidden in much of Indian society and was a scandal when it happened.
 The couple married in the face of resistance from many quarters, not least their own families, but they had a happy marriage which lasted all their lives.
+They have a son together named Vaibhav Anand.

 Career

 Though Vijay Anand has had a career as an actor, screenwriter, editor, and producer, he will primarily be remembered as a director.
 He made his directorial debut in 1957 superhit Nau Do Gyarah.
 The film, where Vijay's brother Dev Anand played the leading role, was shot in only 40 days.